- Teaching Hospital

 In early May, the Garvers made the call that it was time to say goodbyes to Benny.
 “It's a tough job.
 And especially cases like Benny, it's my own patient, my own dog, those are the tough ones,” Dr. Garver said.

-Though he didn’t get many years, Benny’s memory will live on in the form of the Benny Garver Endowed Scholarship.
+Though he didn’t get many years, Benny’s memory will live on in the form of the Benny Garver Endowed Scholarship established through the OSU Foundation.
 Even before Benny got sick, the Garvers were planning to give back to her alma mater with a scholarship gift.
 “So when we diagnosed him, I was like, ‘You know what, I think this is a good way to keep his name going,’” Dr. Garver said.

 As an out-of-state student, Dr. Garver benefited greatly from scholarships during her years at Oregon State.
 “It was huge having scholarships in school,” she said.
 “I tried working some while I was in school, but you know, obviously you're not working full time, school's a full-time job and commitment.
 And so scholarships really, really helped me … Even before leaving school, my husband and I knew at some point we wanted to do some sort of scholarship for out-of-state specific students.”